What Is a Risk Assessment Matrix?

 Using the Matrix

-It should strike some then that the values/colours on this area of the matrix are key.
+It would strike some then that the values/colours on this area of the matrix are key.
 When designing risk assessment matrices, assessors must ensure that this aspect of the matrix is very carefully considered.

 Many assessors complete this instinctively, which can devalue the rigour and regard for an assessment.
 That said, many risk assessment stakeholders are not necessarily attuned to this, meaning that inaccurate risk results may go unnoticed.
 This would have the effect of significantly devaluing assessment results.

 How to get started with SECTARA